There’s nothing like a real world example to explain some of the reasons why a person applying for security clearance may be denied.

 In light of that, we view this as a good time to discuss Guideline A: Allegiance to the United States of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information.
 Guideline A is one of 13 guidelines, which we listed in this recent blog post, which are reasons for security clearance denial.

 The reasons for having a process in which an applicant who is in the process of obtaining security clearance is heavily vetted may be clear to many, but it still bears mentioning here.
 When you are in a position of privileged access – whether you are a military service member, a government employee or a government contractor – you’re exposed to a great deal more information than the average employee.
-A person who obtains a security clearance must be willing to keep the classified information with which they come in contact safe.
+The applicant must be willing to keep the classified information with which they come in contact safe.

 The Snowden case is one such example of what happens when the trust given in the form of security clearance to a government contractor is violated.

-“In light of Edward Snowden’s actions, it is obvious that his allegiance to the country has been called into question,” says John Griffith of Security Clearance Law Group, a firm that assists clients seeking clearance, as well as those who have been denied clearance.
+“In light of Edward Snowden’s actions, it is obvious that his allegiance to the country has been called into question,” says John Griffith.

 There is a multitude of situations that could cause the government to question your allegiance to the country.
 Examples include being directly involved with, associating or sympathizing with people involved with spying, terrorism, or sabotage in an effort to alter or overthrow the government.
 Another circumstance that could raise questions as to a person’s allegiance would be involvement in activities that illegally advocate or practice acts of violence or force to keep others from exercising their constitutional rights.